sfigg/commercialization-public/customize/desktop/manage-user-data.md

 ## Send data to your server for decryption

-Your service or Microsoft Store app should upload the data to your server by using SSL.
+Your service or Microsoft Store app should upload the data to your server using SSL.
 You then need to decrypt the session key to decrypt the customer data.

-## Decrypt the data
+### Decrypt the data

 Make this sequence of calls to decrypt the data: